Indonesia's booming coal capital spared resource burn

 Even though the Indonesian Coal Mining Association cut its 2012 production forecast from 390 million tonnes initially to 340-350 million tonnes now, East Kalimantan and Balikpapan will continue to attract investment as resource consumption is expected to remain strong over the long-term, experts say.

-“Balikpapan was a place you flew into and flew out of,” said a senior mining industry executive who declined to be named as he was not authorised to talk to the media.
+“Balikpapan was a place you flew into and flew out of,” said a senior mining industry executive who declined to be named as he was not authorized to talk to the media.

 “Now you’ve got lots of new hotels, serviced apartments on the beach.
 Before there was only the Balikpapan Mall, now you’ve got three or four major malls.
 Balikpapan has changed dramatically in the last five years.” ($1 = 9575 rupiah) (Editing by Neil Chatterjee and Miral Fahmy)